 Like I said, viewing the movie in a timely manner would never have swayed my vote (I now think Hillary would have made perhaps the worst possible president in U.S. history).
 As far a documentaries go, it was OK but not great.
 It was worth watching, however, to get some perspective on what the Citizen’s United v.
 FEC ruling was really all about.

 It also makes me want to watch The Path to 9/11 (and ABC miniseries), but I can’t do that either.
 The Clintons had the DVD release blocked.

 That failure to become a banker was eating at you.
 Eating-eating-eating at you inside… It was your family that pushed you into banking , it was their dream for you.

-Another university humanities class I took was a literature offering called “Humor, Comedy, and Satire.”
+Another university humanities class I took was a Literature Department offering called “Humor, Comedy, and Satire.”
 One of the things that impressed me about this particular course was that the professor organized it around a thesis.
 Briefly, his thesis for the course was that, through the ages, societies have something he referred to as “Grand Operating Myths” or GOMs (he liked to say that).
-These were concepts that were accepted as universal and absolute truths, and were generally foundational for the culture and philosophy of the society.
+These were concepts that were accepted as universal and absolute truths and were generally foundational for the culture and philosophy of the society.
 However, these concepts don’t necessarily persist from age to age.